CDAGaming/CraftPresence-Mirror/README.md

 * `Open Config Gui` - KeyBind to open the CraftPresence Config Gui (Default: GRAVE/TILDE Key)

-## About Placeholders
+## About Placeholders and Functions

-In some configuration areas, CraftPresence provides some placeholders to make things easier:
+In some configuration areas, CraftPresence provides some placeholders and functions to make things easier:

 Keep in mind the following: